 The 1,184 km Inland Freight Route is an important alternative north–south route to the Bruce Highway and North Coast rail line.
 It forms part of the Australian Government’s Key Freight Network.

 Many sections of the corridor have aged pavement, narrow seal widths and flooding vulnerabilities.
 This reduces the efficiency, productivity and safety of the route.
-There are also several bridges along the route that constrain the types of heavy vehicles which can be used.
+There are also several bridges along the route that constrain the types of heavy vehicles that can be used.

 The Infrastructure Priority List also includes a broader Priority Initiative for an Inland Queensland road network upgrade, which includes the Inland Freight Route.